 We were not afraid of death.

-On the national-level, the NAACP is cold to the Summer Project, "We're sitting this one out," NAACP chief Roy Wilkins tells the press.
-But most local chapters in Mississippi actively support the effort, NAACP lawyers agree to provide legal services, and state NAACP Chair Aaron Henry is active with the MFDP.
+On the national-level, the NAACP is cold to the Summer Project, "We're sitting this one out," NAACP chief Roy Wilkins tells the press, but most local chapters in Mississippi actively support the effort.
+NAACP affiliated lawyers agree to provide legal services, and state NAACP Chair Aaron Henry is active with the MFDP.
 (NAACP is still active today: NAACP website.)

 With a thousand volunteers working across the state, a flood of arrests, free speech, voter registration, and other civil liberties cases is expected, far more than the few Black attorneys in Mississippi can possibly handle.
 So outside legal support for Freedom Summer is essential, and a number of different organizations participate.
 Each group has one or more staff lawyers who are licensed to practice in Mississippi, with much of the actual work done by out-of-state attorneys who volunteer to spend from one to several weeks — often their vacation time — supporting the Freedom Movement.
 The main legal groups are:

-The Southern Freedom Movement of the 1960s is largely built on the foundation of the Black church.
-During Freedom Summer, Black churches in Mississippi house volunteers and host Freedom Schools, community centers, project offices, and voter registration mass meetings.
+Throughout most of Mississippi, the Black church is a cornerstone of the Freedom Movement.
+During Freedom Summer, Black churches in Mississippi host Freedom Schools, community centers, project offices, and voter registration mass meetings.
+They also play a key role in arranging housing for volunteers.
 In many communities, ministers are among the Movement's most important local leaders.
-Though some of these churches and ministers are formally affiliated with SCLC, most are not.
+Though a few of these churches and ministers are formally affiliated with SCLC, most are not.
 But in every community it is only a courageous minority of churches and ministers who dare to openly support the freedom struggle.
-And those that do pay a fearsome price in burned- out buildings, arrests, beatings, and financial retaliation.
+And those that do support the Movement pay a fearsome price in burned-out buildings and financial retaliation.

-Founded in 1950, the National Council of Churches (NCC) is an ecumenical association of 31 Protestant and Orthodox denominations with some 42 million members.
+The National Council of Churches (NCC) is an ecumenical association of 31 Protestant and Orthodox denominations with some 42 million members.
 Through its Commission on Religion and Race (CORR), it begins actively supporting the Freedom Movement in 1963 by participating in the March on Washington, lobbying Congress in support of the Civil Rights Act, and providing money to bail demonstrators out of southern jails.
-Early in 1964, clergy recruited by CORR arrive in Hattiesburg for Freedom Day and some remain to support the Movement in Forrest County and maintain the "perpetual picket" at the courthouse for voting rights through the Spring.
+Early in 1964, clergy recruited by CORR arrive in Hattiesburg for Freedom Day and some remain to support the Movement in Forrest County and maintain the "perpetual picket" for voting rights at the courthouse.